airbytehq/airbyte/README.md

 ## Contributing

 We love contributions to Airbyte, big or small.
 See our [Contributing Guide](https://docs.airbyte.io/contributing/contributing-to-airbyte) on how to get started.
 Not sure where to start?
 We’ve listed some [good first issues](https://github.com/airbytehq/airbyte/labels/good%20first%20issue) to start with.
 You can also [book a free, no-pressure pairing session](https://drift.me/micheltricot/meeting) with one of our core contributors.

+**Note that you are able to create integrations using the language you want, as Airbyte connections run as Docker containers.**

 ## Community support